lacework/go-sdk/lwcomponent/DESIGN.md

 * Unify the installation and configuration of tools provided by Lacework
 * Help users discover new tools from new Lacework products
-* Provide the same experience for managing components
+* Provide the same experience to manage tools in the Lacework ecosystem
-* Allows users to create new tools to enhance security workflows
+* Allow users to create new tools to enhance security workflows
 * Make it easy to manage and distribute libraries and content

 ## High-level Diagram